 The Gerund

-The gerund is the indefinite and a non-finite verb form that possesses the properties of the noun and the verb.
-The Gerund has all functions of nouns, is used with the prepositions and in the possessive form like nouns.
+The gerund is an indefinite and non-finite verb form that possesses the properties of the noun and the verb.
+The gerund has all the functions of nouns, is used with prepositions, and is in the possessive form like nouns.
 It is created by adding the suffix ing to the base form of a verb.

 Subject: